Skip to main content

 84%

-• ADOM is a classic roguelike that offers immense depth and replayability, with a variety of character classes and races to choose from.
+• ADOM is a classic roguelike with incredible depth and replayability, offering a wide variety of character classes and races.

 • “The graphics are reasonably middle-of-the-road, being simplistic enough for everything to appropriately stand out from the environment, but are subtly animated and overall very appealing.”